11 Finding Your Future

 11.2.8 Search by values

-Besides the mundane importance of balancing the books, what does a given employer actually value?
+Besides balancing the books and keeping the cash flowing, what does a given employer actually value?
 How do an employers values match your own, the values_match below?
 Reasonably or not at all?
 How much of your soul do you need to sell?
 All of it, or just some of it?
 This a difficult question to compute, see section 6.5, but let’s imagine we can:

 An employers values are usually reflected in its organisational culture.
 What is the employers culture like?
 What sort of structure would you fit into, see figure 11.6?
 Would you enjoy working there and would you felt like you belonged?
+What are the organisational values, both in theory and in practice?
+Do you need to sell your soul in order to join?
 How can you actually find this out?
-Do you need to sell your soul?
-If you’re struggling with these questions, you may need to do some more soul searching, see section 6.5 and chapter 2.
-Talk to employees too, this is why networking is important, see section 11.2.5.
+If you’re struggling with these questions, the following should be helpful:

 Culture and values are often reflected in an employers structure.
 Finding out about an employers structure will help you begin to understand their culture and values, see section 6.5.
 Creative Commons Attribution-NonCommercial-NoDerivs org charts comic by Manu Cornet at bonkersworld.net/organizational-charts